 In addition, NBA faculty participate in a variety of venues within clinical residency and fellowship programs, particularly those in Neurology, Psychiatry, Ophthalmology, Otolaryngology, and Neurosurgery.

-Co-sponsored with Neurology, the Post-Graduate Medical Scientist Training Program (PGMSTP) in Medical Neurobiology is designed for MD-PhD graduates, and provides advanced training for individuals seeking an integrated path through a clinical residency in Neurology together with a post-doctoral research fellowship in Neurobiology.
+Co-sponsored with Neurology, the Neurology Academic Research Track (NeuroART) is designed for MD-PhD graduates, and provides advanced training for individuals seeking an integrated path through a clinical residency in Neurology together with a post-doctoral research fellowship in Neurobiology.

 Faculty members of the Department of Neurobiology and Anatomy contribute to undergraduate education at the University, particularly in the programs of Neuroscience, Brain & Cognitive Science, and Biomedical Engineering.
 This includes leadership roles within the latter, reflecting an important strength and joint commitment between the two departments in the area of Neuro-Engineering.